ozontech/file.d/plugin/README.md

 [More details...](plugin/action/json_encode/README.md)
 ## json_extract
 It extracts fields from JSON-encoded event field and adds extracted fields to the event root.
+Extract fields could be partially extracted if the event field is an invalid JSON.
 > If extracted field already exists in the event root, it will be overridden.

 [More details...](plugin/action/json_extract/README.md)